lukasroegner/homebridge-nuki/README.md

 **unlatchLock**: If set to true, a second lock switch is exposed for unlatching the smart lock. (only for SmartLock)

 **unlatchLockPreventUnlatchIfLocked**: If set to true, the second lock (**unlatchLock** has to be true) can only operate if the SmartLock is unlocked. (only for SmartLock)

+**defaultLockName** (optional): Lets you customize the name of the lock mechanism.
+Useful for the Alexa plugin, which does not detect changes of service names in HomeKit.
+Defaults to `Lock`. (only for SmartLock)

+**defaultLatchName** (optional): Lets you customize the name of the unlatch mechanism.
+Useful for the Alexa plugin, which does not detect changes of service names in HomeKit.
+Defaults to `Latch`. (only for SmartLock)

 **isApiEnabled** (optional): Enables an HTTP API for controlling devices.
 Defaults to `false`.
 See **API** for more information.